mrezn/PRIV-HFL/README.md

 ## Overview

-This repository contains the implementation code for the paper titled **"Enhancing Privacy-Preserving of Heterogeneous Federated Learning Algorithms Using Data-Free Knowledge Distillation"**.
+This repository contains the implementation code for the paper titled **"EPRIV-HFL: Privacy-Preserving and Robust Federated Learning for Heterogeneous Clients Against Data Reconstruction Attacks"**.
 The proposed FedSGAN architecture is illustrated in the figure below:

 ![FedSGAN Architecture](img/FedSec-gan.jpg)